lucasrussell01/lucasrussell01.github.io/_pages/about.md

-I am incoming PhD student in elementary particle physics at [Imperial College London](https://www.imperial.ac.uk/ "ICL"), supported by the Schr&ouml;dinger Scholarship.
+I'm an incoming PhD student in elementary particle physics at [Imperial College London](https://www.imperial.ac.uk/high-energy-physics/ "ICL"), supported by the Schr&ouml;dinger Scholarship.
 I'll be working on an analysis of the CP structure of the Yukawa coupling between the Higgs boson and Tau leptons on the [Compact Muon Solenoid](https://cms.cern/ "CMS") experiment at CERN.